magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ## 💡 How SPA Works

-SPA creates two parallel processing paths:
+At each step, SPA generates two logit distributions in parallel, based on:

-1. The original prompt
+1. The user prompt (+ alreadly generated tokens)
-2. A modified prompt with anchored tokens masked
+2. The prompt with anchored tokens masked (+ already generated tokens)

-During token generation, SPA compares logits from both paths and adjusts final probabilities based on the anchoring strength, causing the model to emphasize the anchored concepts while maintaining coherent generation.
+Then, SPA compares the two logit distributions and adjusts the final probabilities, where the influence of anchored text is increased.
+Below figure demonstrates the high-level idea:

 ![spa](https://github.com/user-attachments/assets/9603d893-570c-49e4-bbd3-cd316e0ab07b)